paulortman/auctionbroker/README.md

 [https://actionbroker.herokuapp.com/](https://actionbroker.herokuapp.com/)

-There is a `makefile` to help with deploying the software to Heroku.
+There is a `justfile` to help with deploying the software to Heroku.

 The tests are weak, but they run using pytest.